| CARLOS LAMARTINE

 Zè Manel is a singer from Guinea-Bissau, formerly with Super Mama Djombo.
 MARRON DI MAR is his polyglot CD on the Cobiana label, recorded in Oakland, California.
 He starts out with a plea in English for unity, "Afrika Unite," which is rather laid-back for the urgency of the message.
 His delivery is reminiscent of Bob Marley, though the music is more Monty Alexander piano-bar jazz than Wailing Wailers.
 But this is a mellow album: it doesn't strike out into new territory but the familiarity is pleasant.
 If you buy albums for one or two good tracks, this has a couple of really nice songs on it: "Na kaminho di luta" ("On the path of struggle" in Portuguese patois) has a superb acoustic guitar by Samba N'go and moody sax backing by Norbert Stachel.

-See also SUPER MAMA DJOMBO DISCOGRAPHY linked at left.
+See also SUPER MAMA DJOMBO DISCOGRAPHY linked on the African discography page.